davidgroves/dnssrc/README.md

 - Background mode appears unreliable.
 More diagnosis needed.
 - The public version running at dnssrc.fibrecat.org does not support DNS over HTTPS at current time.
+- DNSSEC is not supported.
+The trust-dns library does not support dynamically signing records, and I'm not willing to implement this myself.